Nagamany

 system, which has positive as well as negative impacts on the

 performance of the system.
-At low withdrawal rates, salts build up
+At low withdrawal rates, salts build

-salinity increases by approximately 1%, evaporation is also
+example, when salinity increases by approximately 1%,

-amounts of sensible heat are also removed from evaporation chamber
+withdrawal rates, large amounts of sensible heat are also

-16, resulting in decline of evaporation chamber 16 temperature.
+removed from evaporation chamber 16, resulting in decline of

-evaporation chamber 16 temperature and in desalination efficiency
+temperature and in desalination efficiency with increasing

-with increasing withdrawal rate.
-For example, the desalination
+withdrawal rate.
+For example, the desalination efficiency

-the withdrawal rate increased from between approximately 2.5 kg/hr
+withdrawal rate increased from between approximately 2.5 kg/hr

 and 25 kg/hr.
 FIG. 11 shows the salt buildup with time and the

 resulting decline in desalination rate.
-Similar observations have
+Similar observations

-been reported previously.
+have been reported previously.

 Further simulations were conducted to evaluate the effect of